 - Access your coverage cards

-- Take a screenshot of your coverage cards and keep them handy for whenever you're off the grid; or
+- Take a screenshot of your coverage cards and keep them handy for whenever you’re off the grid

-- Save your coverage cards to the Apple Wallet* of your iPhone* for quick and easy access;
+- Save your coverage cards to Apple Wallet for quick and easy access

 1 A dependent for the purposes of the HSA is your spouse, your children or any other person whom you may claim as a dependent under the Income Tax Act (Canada).
 For example, this could include members of your extended family, such as your parents, grandparents or grandchildren.

 OPIP Health Spending Account is underwritten by Sun Life Assurance Company of Canada.
 Sun Life Assurance Company of Canada is the insurer of this product and is a member of the Sun Life group of companies.
 For inquiries, please call Sun Life’s Client Care Centre at 1-800-758-1641, Monday to Friday, 8 a.m. to 8 p.m.
 ET. or visit www.sunlife.ca.

 For complete details regarding coverage, please see the terms and conditions of Policy 50131.
 If there is any conflict between this document and the wording of the policies (or the certificate), the wording of the policies will govern.
 A copy of the policy may be requested.

 Premium rates and discounts are not guaranteed and are subject to change upon notice.

 Need advice?
 Our expert insurance advisors are here to help.